 All ACT law firms with an ACT trust account should have their ACT trust account registered with PEXA to complete any e-conveyancing matters.

 ACT firms who do not have their own trust account will need to register to use the PEXA Source Account.

 The PEXA Source Account is maintained by PEXA with an authorised deposit-taking institution within the meaning of the Banking Act 1959 (Cwlth), and the account is used by PEXA to receive and hold funds that are paid into that account for use in a settlement of a conveyancing transaction using the PEXA Electronic Lodgement Network.

 If a law firm does not have their own trust account and funds provided by the purchaser are deposited into the PEXA Source Account, these funds are recognised as Power Money, as the law firm is being given the authority by the purchaser to disburse the funds pursuant to the purchaser’s instructions.
 For the vendor’s solicitor, funds received into the PEXA Source Account will be disbursed under the authority of the vendor’s solicitor pursuant to the vendor’s instructions.
 In both situations, the funds are then recognised as Power Money and therefore trust money, which will need an External Examination Report prepared each trust year, regardless of the fact that the law firm may not have their own trust account.

-Effective from 17 June 2019, the ACT Council have invoked Section 81 of the Regulations to allow an exemption from the need to lodge an external examiner’s report if the only Power Money received in a trust year was in relation to PEXA (or through any future electronic conveyancing platform), with the following conditions:
+Effective from 16 November 2020, the ACT Council invoked Section 81 of the Regulations to allow an exemption from the need to lodge an external examiner’s report if the only Power Money received in a trust year was in relation to PEXA (or through any future electronic conveyancing platform).

 In summary, along with section 67 of the Regulations, a law practice’s trust records are not required to be externally examined if the only trust money received or held by the law practice during a trust year is either or both of the following: